jhaganb/50Day50Projects/DayThree_RotatingNavigation/README.md

 # Expanding cards

-This is Day one project from the fifty day fifty project.
+This is Day three project from the fifty day fifty project.